 Used to indicate an E/M service unrelated to the surgical procedure was performed during a postoperative period.
-Documentation must be submitted with the billing form when this modifier is used.
+Documentation to support the service must be submitted.
 Payment is made at one hundred percent of the fee schedule level or billed charge, whichever is less.